Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "...We’re going back," she said.

 "When?
 How?
 You heard Coombes, they have *nukes!"* Xiù paced the room.
-"And it won’t be *us* going back anyway, it’ll be...a destroyer, or some Firebirds, or the HEAT and we’ll just be along for the ride."
+"And it won’t be *us* going back anyway, it’ll be... a destroyer, or some Firebirds, or the HEAT and we’ll just be along for the ride."

 "And they wouldn’t go at all if we hadn’t fetched them," Allison replied.
 "Baby, there’s no shame in being the ones who fetch the cavalry."